seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="functions"></a>
 ### Functions

-- Prefer **function-declarations** at the file level to take advantage of hoisting and better error handling: error stack-tracing will only print the function name for function-declarations.
+- Prefer FDs at the file level to take advantage of hoisting and better error handling: error stack-tracing will only print the function name for FDs.
 - Use **arrow-functions** for callbacks and inline logic.

 ```ts